Prerna2599/Prerna2599/README.md

 - 👋 Hi, I’m @Prerna2599
-- 👀 I’m interested in Business and data analytics
+- 👀 I’m interested in Business and Data Analytics
 - 🌱 I’m currently learning MySQL and Tableau
 - 📊 I have experience in generating business insights using Excel and ZoHo CRM
 - 🧑‍🍳 I love cooking and sketching in my free time